Meet the Writing and Communication Center Staff

 JoRya Cornett, Peer Consultant

 Hi!
-I am a Junior majoring in Psychology with a minor in Political Science.
+I am a senior majoring in Psychology with a minor in Political Science.
 When I'm not in class or in the WCC I enjoy event planning, traveling, and going to concerts.
 My strengths include APA format, MLA format, and experimental research.
 If you want to learn more on how to improve your writing and feel more confident in your work, stop by and make an appointment.

 Jack Foresman, Peer Consultant